 Further blood test and imaging studies may have to be done to detect if the cancer has spread to other parts of body.
 Chemotherapy or radiation therapy may sometimes be necessary as a follow up treatment.

-Dr ST Wong, Trained Dermatologist for Skin Cancer & Mole Management
+Dr Wong Soon Tee, Trained Dermatologist for Skin Cancer & Mole Management